 Nowadays, saving money in an account at many big banks is just about as useful as stashing it under your mattress if you’re looking to earn returns.
-Not only have rates on deposit accounts at traditional banks barely budged in the last few years — despite a wave of rate hikes from the Fed — but they often penalize customers with fees for everything from carrying a balance under a certain amount or daring to use an out-of-network ATM.
+Not only have rates on deposit accounts at traditional banks barely budged in the last few years — despite a federal funds rate that's not far off its recent ten-year highs — but they often penalize customers with fees for everything from carrying a balance under a certain amount or daring to use an out-of-network ATM.

 Online banks are a different story.
 Without the cost of maintaining physical branches to contend with, online banks get to pass those savings to consumers in the form of higher rates and fewer fees.